 '''

+// StationMode then mousepos->makeStation;

+// RailMode then MakeRail##->findStation;

 if);

-if);

-if);

-#);

-exit s[]

-#);

-hitstation: ^Station;

-do mousepos->devicetocanvas->mousepos;

-(if paletteOpen then

-( Palette determines mode )

-(if palettewindow.mode.selection

-// MoveMode then

-MoveIt##->findStation;

-// StationMode then

-mousepos->makeStation;

-// RailMode then

-MakeRail##->findStation;

 else ( Mode-less )

 (if findStation->hitstation[]

 // NONE then

 mousepos->makeStation;

 else

 ( We hit a station )

-(if shiftmodified then
+(if shiftmodified then hitstation[]->MakeRail;

-hitstation[]->MakeRail;

-else

-hitstation[]->MoveIt;
+else hitstation[]->MoveIt;

 if);

 if);

 if);

 #);

 onKeyDown::

 (#

 do (if ch

 //'Q' then Terminate

 //'P' then

 (if not paletteOpen then

 palettewindow.show;

 else

 palettewindow.hide;

 if);

 not paletteopen -> paletteopen;

 if)

 #);

 #);

 #);

 open::

 (#

 do ( Initialize colors for Stations and Rails )

 color.init; IndianRed->color.name;

 fill.init; PaleGreen->fill.name;

 ( Initialize the BifrostCanvas )

 ( Open the BifrostCanvas )

 myCanvas.open;

 ( Open the Palette )

 palettewindow.open;

-'Type ''P'' to open the Palette'->putline;
+'Type \'P\' to open the Palette'->putline;

 #)

 #) ( theWindow )

 do theWindow.open;

+1->Arguments->theWindow.title;

 #)

 '''

-Appendix B - A Screen Snapshot
+11 Appendix B. A Screen Snapshot

-The screen snapshot on the following page shows an execution of the final program from Appendix A. It shows a situation where several Stations have been added, and Rails have been added to connect various of them.
-The Palette has been made visible by typing 'P', and in the Palette, the "Move-Mode" has been selected.
-In the main window, the Station marked 'B' has been clicked on with the mouse and the Station is being dragged.
-Notice how the Rails connecting it with other Stations stick to the Station B during the dragging.
+The screen snapshots below show an execution of the final program from Appendix A. It shows a situation where several Stations have been added, and Rails have been added to connect various of them.
+The Palette has been made visible by typing 'P', and in the Palette, the 'Move-Mode' has been selected.

+In the main window, the Station marked 'D' has been clicked on with the mouse and the 'D' Station is being dragged.
+Notice how the Rails connecting it with other Stations stick to the Station D during the dragging.